Kenya travel advice

 Border with Somalia - Avoid all travel

-Avoid all travel to Mandera, Wajir, Garissa and Lamu counties bordering Somalia, due to a risk of kidnapping and attacks.
+Avoid all travel to Mandera, Wajir, Garissa and Lamu counties bordering Somalia, due to a risk of terrorist attacks, kidnapping and armed attacks.
+This advisory excludes Lamu Island and Manda Island where you should exercise a high degree of caution.

 Border with South Sudan and Ethiopia - Avoid all travel

-Avoid all travel to Turkana and Marsabit counties, within 110 km of the borders with South Sudan and Ethiopia, due to armed banditry and cross-border violence.
+Avoid all travel to Turkana and Marsabit counties, within 110 km of the borders with South Sudan and Ethiopia, due to the risk of terrorism, kidnapping, armed banditry and cross-border violence.

 Regional advisory - Avoid all travel